 Red gurnard is, by virtue of its wide distribution in harbours and shallow coastal waters, an important recreational species.
 It is often taken by fishers targeting snapper and tarakihi, particularly around the North Island.

-Red gurnard is managed by the Ministry for Primary Industries using the Quota Management System (QMS).
+Red gurnard is managed by Fisheries New Zealand using the Quota Management System (QMS).

 The risk assessment covers nearly 90% of gurnard caught commercially in New Zealand.

 For more information, download the full Risk Assessment Report.

 The risk assessment framework is used to assess the relative environmental risks of Australian and New Zealand wild caught fisheries on fish stocks and the aquatic environment.

 Assessments are undertaken for each species according to multiple ‘units of assessment’ (UoAs).
 The UoA is a combination of target species/stock and the gear type used by the fishery.
 Each UoA is assessed against three components for target species, bycatch and ecosystems, and management systems.
 Each component has a number of performance indicators, which have associated criteria, scoring issues and scoring guideposts.
 For each UoA, each performance indicator is assigned a risk score according to how well the fishery performs against the scoring guideposts.
 The summary of risk scores by UoA are presented in the table below.